Class of 2020

 Kathryn Clark graduated Phi Beta Kappa from UF in Fall of 2019 with a Dual Degree in Anthropology and Behavioral and Cognitive Neuroscience.
 During her time at UF she participated in many on campus organizations including the Gator Band, CLAS Ambassadors, the Neuroscience Club, and the UF Carillon Studio.
 In addition to these commitments, Kathryn contributed to the Honors Office as a student grader for honors essays and by serving as an Honors Luminary.
 She also spent time off campus at the Alachua County Crisis Center as a Suicide Hotline Phone volunteer and in-person Crisis Interventionist.
 Kathryn spent her summers studying abroad in Salzburg, Austria and working on campus in the Devine Research Lab.
 Coming into her final semester, Kathryn completed a senior thesis on the effects of environment impoverishment on mouse models of Autism earning her the distinction of Summa Cum Laude.
 Kathryn is combining her dual degrees in Neuroscience and Anthropology with her Crisis Intervention training to pursue a consulting career in the field of business performance and leadership.

-Jonathan Newman is graduating with a Bachelors in Telecommunication-Production.
-During his time at the University of Florida, Jonathan has been involved with the Honors Program as a Director for H-Camp, welcoming and integrating over 350 first-year honors students into the program.
+Jonathan Newman is graduated with a Bachelors in Telecommunication-Production.
+During his time at the University of Florida, Jonathan was involved with the Honors Program as a Director for H-Camp, welcoming and integrating over 350 first-year honors students into the program.
 He was also a Student Assistant in the Honors Office, where he worked with current and prospective Honors students and their families.
 During his third year in the program, Jonathan was selected to represent UF Honors at a National Collegiate Honors Conference in Seattle, Washington, where he presented on the importance of programs that effectively transition first-year students into a college honors atmosphere.
-Outside of the Honors Program, Jonathan has been involved with the Freshman Leadership Council, and served the Florida Cicerones as Programming Vice President and, during his final year, President.
-After graduation, Jonathan will be moving to Los Angeles, California to work as a Production Intern for Propagate Content.
+Outside of the Honors Program, Jonathan worked with the Freshman Leadership Council, and served the Florida Cicerones as Programming Vice President and, during his final year, President.
+After graduation, Jonathan moved to Los Angeles, California to work as a Production Intern for Propagate Content.
 His hope is to use film as an educational tool to bridge gaps between communities, advocate for social justice, and strengthen our society’s understanding of the world as we know it.

-Meggie Pires-Fernandes will be graduating with her BS in Biomedical Engineering.
+Meggie Pires-Fernandes graduted with her BS in Biomedical Engineering.
 While at UF, Meggie was involved with H-Camp, Honors Ambassadors, Phi Sigma Pi National Honor Fraternity, BME Student Advancement Council, and BME Student Association for the Support of Science.
 Through Honors, Meggie was able to develop and fine-tune her leadership skills.
 She served as a small group leader, then as an executive board member, and finally as director for H-Camp.
 These experiences allowed her to be challenged and shaped her into the leader she is today.
 In addition to her extracurricular involvement, she also participated in undergraduate research with focuses on osteoarthritis at UF and robotic gait assistance at the University of Delaware.
-After graduation, she will be entering an engineering rotational program at a medical device company and plans to attend graduate school in the future.
+After graduation, entered an engineering rotational program at a medical device company with plans to attend graduate school in the future.